-About .INO and .CPP files
+About .INO and .CPP Files in Visual Micro

 The difference between the two file types